rohitsinghsalyan/polygeohasher/README.md

 <img src="example/secondary_output.png" alt="secondary_output" width="100%"/>

-Final Output of geohashes with optimisation of number of geohashes at different levels to cover an area.
+Final Output of geohashes with optimization of number of geohashes at different levels to cover an area.

 ## Contributing